charRAWR456/react-album-remake/README.md

 ## Specifications
 1. User can click on albums to view more information
 2. User can create a new album
 3. User can delete album
 4. User can edit an album

 ## Items to be added
-1. Add splash page
 2. Add about us page
 3. Change the Create album page to an admin page with options to add create and delete
 4. Add edit album feature